embrace-io/embrace-docs/docs/ios/integration/session-reporting.md

 ---
-title: "Session Reporting"
+title: Session Reporting
 description: Upload session reports from your iOS application using the Embrace SDK
 sidebar_position: 6
-aliases:
-  - /ios/session-reporting/
 ---

 # Session Reporting

 ## Create your first session

 Now that you've got Embrace linked and know how to login to the Embrace Dashboard, it's time to collect your first session.

 Embrace always uploads sessions on subsequent launches.
 This means the general process we're going to follow to collect our first session is:

 1. [**Import the Embrace module**](/ios/integration/session-reporting#import-embrace)
 1. [**Add a start call to the Embrace SDK**](/ios/integration/session-reporting#add-a-start-call)